Lake Baikal,

 Lake Baikal Geographical Position

-The lake basin is located in an ancient rift depression of glacial origin, being surrounded by high peaks of mountain ranges and hills covered with dense forests, which borders of the Irkutsk region and the Republic of Buryatia in the Russian Federation.
+The lake basin is located in an ancient rift depression of glacial origin, surrounded by high peaks of mountain ranges and hills covered with dense forests, which borders the Irkutsk region and the Republic of Buryatia in the Russian Federation.

-Geologists say Baikal today shows what the seaboards of North America, Africa and Europe looked like as they began to separate millions of years ago.
+Geologists say Baikal today shows what the seaboards of North America, Africa, and Europe looked like as they began to separate millions of years ago.

-More than 5,000 feet deep (1637m) at its most profound, with another four-mile-thick layer of sediment further down, the lake’s cold, oxygen-rich waters teem with bizarre life-forms.
+More than 5,000 feet deep (1637m) at its most profound, with another four-mile-thick layer of sediment further down, the lake’s cold, oxygen-rich waters teem with bizarre life forms.

 Surrounded by mile-high snowcapped mountains, Lake Baikal still offers vistas of unmatched beauty.
 The mountains are still a haven for wild animals, and the small villages are still outposts of tranquility and self-reliance in the remote Siberian taiga, as the forest is called.